Élie-Miriam Delaborde: Early life

 His birth was registered under the name of his mother Lina Eraïm Miriam, aged 38, of Nantes, and an unnamed father.
 Delaborde was generally believed to be the illegitimate son of the composer and pianist Charles-Valentin Alkan and one of his high-class married pupils.
 Delaborde was the maiden name of Antoinette, mother of George Sand, the author and sometime lover of Alkan's friend Frédéric Chopin.
 Some writers have seen some significance in this.
 Alkan's withdrawal from public life had also coincided with the birth and upbringing of Delaborde.
 Alkan and Delaborde also shared several similarities such as their similar skill in playing the pedal piano and both of them being parrot enthusiasts.
 It was claimed that the pianist Isidor Philipp averred that Delaborde detested his father, but this seems doubtful as Delaborde played Alkan's music and edited his works.

 Career

 He was a pupil of Alkan, Franz Liszt, Ignaz Moscheles, and Adolf von Henselt.
 He made successful tours of England, Germany and Russia, and travelled with Henri Vieuxtemps and Henryk Wieniawski.
 In Spring of 1871, during the Franco-Prussian War, he escaped from France to London with his 121 parrots and cockatoos, as well as two pet monkeys.
 One of these monkeys he named Isadora, in honor of Isidor Philipp.
-In 1873 he was appointed professor at the Paris Conservatoire, where his pupils included Olga Samaroff (one-time wife of Leopold Stokowski), Aline van Barentzen, and Marie Poitevin, the dedicatee of César Franck's Prelude, Chorale and Fugue.
+In 1873 he was appointed professor at the Conservatoire de Paris, where his pupils included Olga Samaroff (one-time wife of Leopold Stokowski), Aline van Barentzen, and Marie Poitevin, the dedicatee of César Franck's Prelude, Chorale and Fugue.